 Figure 7.12: Comparison of the decelerated molecule number using traditional deceleration and deceleration using a QGD for increasing decelerator phase angle.
 For both curves 143 stages of deceleration were used.
 The number next to each data point is the phase angle used.
-Note that for operation of the QGD with ± 2.2 kV on the guiding stages, essentially no molecules survive below 100 m/s because of transverse over-focussing.
+Note that for operation of the QGD with $\pm 2.2$ kV on the guiding stages, essentially no molecules survive below 100 m/s because of transverse over-focussing.
 If the voltage on the guiding stages is lowered as the molecules are decelerated this effect is removed and the QGD supplies roughly 2 times as many molecules as a traditional decelerator.

-Figure 7.13: Optimization of the quadrupole guiding voltage for operation at $\phi_o = 0^{\circ}$.
+Figure 7.13: Optimization of the quadrupole guiding voltage for operation at $\phi_o = 0^{\circ}$ .

-a deceleration stage.
-While this may be a poor approximation at the lowest speeds, it will likely lead to an underestimate of the decelerated molecule number.
-However, even if it leads to an overestimate, it may be that by proper control of the quadrupole voltages any over-focussing introduced by the decelerating elements can compensated.
-As seen from the slowest points in Fig. 7.12, dynamically controlling the voltage of the quadrupole guiding stages leads to nearly a factor 100 increase in decelerated number for the QGD and delivers about 1.5 times more decelerated molecules than traditional deceleration provides.
+guiding stage than a deceleration stage.
+While this may be a poor approximation at the lowest speeds, it will likely lead to an underestimate of the decelerated molecule number since the transverse guidance of the quadrupole guiding stage extends beyond this regime.
+However, even if it leads to an overestimate, it may be that by proper control of the quadrupole voltages any over-focussing introduced by the decelerating elements can be compensated.
+As seen from the slowest points in Fig. 7.12, dynamically controlling the voltage of the quadrupole guiding stages leads to nearly a factor 1000 increase in decelerated number for the QGD and delivers about 20 times more decelerated molecules than traditional deceleration provides.
 Furthermore, because the voltages on the quadrupole guiding stages is low, dynamic control of them should be possible using an analog waveform generator and high-voltage amplifier.
+It should be voltages on the quadrupole guiding stages is low, dynamic control of them should be possible using an analog waveform generator and high-voltage amplifier.
 It should be noted that scaling the voltages as $1/v^2$ may not be the optimal scaling since the real focal length depends sensitively on the electrode construction, and at low speeds the transverse focussing of the decelerator electrodes becomes significant.
-In fact, simulations where all transverse forces were scaled as $1/v^2$, i.e. the transverse forces from the decelerator rods, show enormous gains (20X) in decelerated molecule number over traditional deceleration.
+In fact, simulations where the quadrupole guiding transverse forces were scaled as $1/v^{0.875}$ show a gain of 1.8 in decelerated molecule number over the $1/v^2$ scaling (see Fig. 7.14(b)).
+This is, presumably, because the over-focussing of the decelerator electrodes can be somewhat compensated by inputting molecules which are already slightly over-focused, i.e. one lens focuses, but two can make a telescope.
 Thus, it may be possible to use evolutionary algorithms to control the quadrupole voltage or change the design of the decelerating electrodes so that they provide less transverse focusing, and maximize the number of decelerated molecules beyond what is reported here.